 At Norwegian storage hydropower plants, production is also regulated in line with short-term price developments, which are closely related to the volume of intermittent power production in the other Nordic countries and the rest of Europe.

-Updated: 19.03.2021
+Updated: 23.04.2025

 Source: Elhub and NVE

-Print illustration Download data Development in installed capacity for solar power in Norway Download PDF Download as image (PNG)
+Print illustration Download data Development in grid-connected installed capacity for solar power in Norway Download PDF Download as image (PNG)

-Norway’s thermal power plants accounted for about 1.5% of the total production capacity in 2023.
+Norway’s thermal power plants accounted for about 1.5% of the total production capacity in 2025.
 Many of the power plants are located in large industrial installations that use the electricity generated themselves.
 Hence, production often depends on the electricity needs of the industry.
 These power plants use a variety of energy sources, including municipal waste, industrial waste, surplus heat, oil, natural gas and coal.
-There are 30 thermal power plants in Norway, with a total installed capacity of about 642 MW.
+There are 30 thermal power plants in Norway, with a total installed capacity of about 538 MW.

 The power balance expresses the relationship between production and consumption and indicates whether the Norwegian power system is a net exporter or importer in a particular year.
 There are wide variations from year to year.
 Generally, consumption fluctuates with temperature and production with water inflow and wind conditions.
 The underlying situation in the Norwegian power supply system can be illustrated by comparing Norwegian production capacity in a normal year with electricity consumption corrected for temperature, as in the figure below.